AbdulkadirKuvel/Code-Counter/readme.md

 Built with **systems programming** principles in mind, it leverages C++23 features to deliver maximum performance through zero-cost abstractions, memory safety, and highly optimized I/O operations.

-Please note that this tool is under active development.
+Please note that this tool is under active development and yet to publish it's mvp soon.
+The current code here works fine but lacks a lot of features.

 ---